fuglaro/filet-cloud/README.md

 * a world of countless open source contributors.

 # TODO
-* roll our own input popup - current one is blocked.
 * Switch to package managed dependencies and update security docs -- maybe.
 * Add a refresh button for files that change (avoiding re-logging in to refresh the content).
 * Auto reload unmodified opened files.